Csgoodjr/PyFinanceAPI/README.md

 # PyFinanceAPI
-This is a Python Wrapper for the FMP API
+This is a Python Trading API

 # Purpose
-Designed to make accessing stock/financial statement information easy
+Designed to make accessing stock/financial statement information easy Provides an analysis of different companies on the stock market Implements a Trading API

 # Functionality
 	Stocks
-	- Gets the company profile and their most recent quote information
-	- Allows the user to get information from the json object by the element
-	- Prints out a "Pretty" version of the company profile
-	- Has the ability to launch the company's website with the method vistWebsite()

 	Financial Statements

 	Financial Analytics

+	Markets

+	Trading